Business Etiquette in Belarus

 The Belarusians are often referred to as ‘the most patient Slavs’.
 Belarusians have a strong sense of tolerance.
 Rather than getting involved in a conflict, they would prefer to sort out any kind of problem through peaceful negotiations.
 In public Belarusians are quite restrained.
 However, if you are greeted very enthusiastically and with a hug and/or a kiss, then you know that a good relationship has been established.

 One of the typical week-end activities for Belarusians is working at their ‘dachas’ (country houses) growing vegetables and fruits.
-If you are traveling around by car, try to avoid driving on Friday nights especially during the summers as roads are jammed with lots of people on their way to ‘dachas’ outside the cities.
+If you are travelling around by car, try to avoid driving on Friday nights especially during the summers as roads are jammed with lots of people on their way to ‘dachas’ outside the cities.
 Belarusians are very proud of their little plots of land, so do not be surprised if a very successful local businessman is as excited as a little child when showing you his tomato plants!

 Belarusian food mainly consists of meat (normally pork or beef) prepared in various ways with potatoes.
 You will really appreciate the culinary skills of Belarusians if you are invited for a dinner at home.
 Belarusians are great hosts and you will not regret an evening spent in their company.